clach04/srttss/README.md

 What ever you want or can think of (hopefully for good rather than evil...).

 One use case is as an output target for https://github.com/jpmens/mqttwarn/blob/main/HANDBOOK.md#chromecast

+## Future ideas

+  * Implement caching
+  * https://github.com/rhasspy/larynx (and/or other MaryTTS compatible servers)